CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 CASP follows a structured yet flexible process designed to help you prepare, explore, and integrate your experience in a way that feels grounded and intentional.
 A typical cycle includes:

-• Arrival and Intention Setting – Guiding into present-moment awareness and setting an intention for the session.
+Arrival and Intention Setting – Guiding into present-moment awareness and getting grounded in your intention for the session.

-• Guided Meditation & Body Scan – Exploring your intention through mindfulness and body awareness.
+Guided Meditation & Body Scan – Exploring your intention in the present moment through mindfulness and body awareness.

-Inner journeywork refers to the intentional practice of turning inward with mindfulness to explore your thoughts, emotions, memories, beliefs, body sensations, and other aspects of self.
-It’s a process of self-inquiry and healing that often involves altered states of consciousness—whether through meditation, breathwork, psychedelics, or somatic awareness—to access deeper layers of your inner world.
+Mindful journeywork refers to the practice of turning inward with mindfulness and a clear intention to explore your thoughts, emotions, memories, beliefs, body sensations, and other aspects of self.
+It’s a process of self-inquiry and healing that often involves altered states of consciousness to access deeper layers of your inner world.
 It’s called “journeywork” because it’s not just passive reflection—it’s an active, unfolding experience that requires presence, courage, and a willingness to engage with what arises internally.

 THE IMPORTANCE OF INTEGRATION

-• Mindfulness & Self-Reflection – Continuing to track emotions, sensations, and thoughts in daily life.
+Mindfulness & Self-Reflection – Tracking emotions, sensations, and thoughts with curiosity.

-• Embodiment Practices – Finding ways to stay grounded and present in your body as new patterns emerge.
+Embodiment Practices – Staying grounded and present as new awareness unfolds.

 FEES AND INSURANCE